AUTHOR: VASILY SITNIKOV

 In order to minimize the amount of cement involved in concrete constructions, the concrete industry today chooses to reduce the share of cement in the total mass of concrete.
 This approach leads to lower mechanical properties of concrete, resulting in thicker floor slabs and massive beams.

-An alternative strategy is to increase the share of cement in the total mass, and to use far less of the much stronger concrete, specifically Ultra-High Performance Concrete (UHPC).
+An alternative strategy is to increase the share of cement in the total mass, transferring it to the class of Ultra-High Performance Concrete (UHPC).
 The main reason to seriously consider ice formwork is that it facilitates not only a wasteless but ultimately a clean fabrication process: an ice formwork will disappear without leaving anything but clean water, once exposed to a source of heat.

 In effect, ice formwork eliminates any need for manual labour as well as the geometric constraints associated with traditional formwork systems.